2013 NBA playoffs: First Round

-Game 1 of the Bulls–Nets series marked the first time that Barclays Center hosted a playoff game.
+Game 1 of the Nets–Bulls series marked the first time that Barclays Center hosted a playoff game.
 Game 7 of the same series also marked the 14th straight postseason with at least one Game 7.
 The 1999 NBA playoffs was the last time that a Game 7 was not played.

 With their series sweep of the Milwaukee Bucks, the Miami Heat swept a playoff series for the first time since 2005.
 They also won every game by double digits.

 Game 3 of the Knicks–Celtics series was the first Celtics home game since the Boston Marathon Bombings.

 Game 4 of the Spurs–Lakers series was the final Lakers playoff game until 2020.

 With their Game 6 win over the Boston Celtics, the New York Knicks won a playoff series for the first time since 2000.

 Conference Semifinals

-For the first time since 2000, the Indiana Pacers and the New York Knicks met in the postseason, reigniting the Knicks–Pacers rivalry.
+For the first time since 2000, the New York Knicks and the Indiana Pacers met in the postseason, reigniting the Knicks–Pacers rivalry.

 With Oklahoma City's Game 5 loss to the Memphis Grizzlies in the Conference Semifinals, home court advantage in the Western Conference Finals went to the San Antonio Spurs, who were two games ahead of the Grizzlies.
 With the win, the Grizzlies made the conference finals for the first time in franchise history.

 With their Game 6 win over the Golden State Warriors, the San Antonio Spurs returned to the Western Conference Finals for the second consecutive year.

 With their Game 6 win over the New York Knicks, the Indiana Pacers made the Eastern Conference Finals for the first time since 2004.
-The Knicks would not return to the playoffs until 2021.
+The Knicks did not return to the playoffs until 2021.